hb3p8/github-action-backblaze-upload/README.md

 GitHub Action to upload files or folders to Backblaze B2

-`file_input` can be a directory, the files gonna be uploaded recursively.
+`file_input` can be a directory, all files gonna be uploaded recursively and use the `file_output` as relative path.

 If `file_input` is a directory, make the `file_output` a directory too